De-industrialisation of India: Cause of de-industrialisation in India

 In the period between 1775 and 1800, significant innovations occurred in the English textile industry, which increased their total output and the cost of the production declined.
 This created significant challenges for cotton producers in India where prices were rising.
-During the same time period, the influence of the British empire increased in the eastern hemisphere as did their control over the Indian sub-continent.
+During the same time period, the influence of the British empire increased in the eastern hemisphere as did their control over the Indian subcontinent.
 British colonial rulers of India considered the need for increasing the market for British produced cotton textiles and thread.
 British cotton was often produced in surplus quantity by using sophisticated machinery and was exported to the British colonies where it faced competition from indigenous cotton producers.
 The prices of the British cotton industry were reduced to significantly increase its dominance in India, and heavy taxes were imposed on local producers.
 This led to a decline in the indigenous cotton industry of the colonies and the domestic activities associated with the production of Indian cotton fell.
 The fall of the Indian cotton industry is one of the important factors behind the decline of Indian GDP under British rule.
 In 1600, the per capita GDP in India was over 60% of the level in England, but by 1871 it had fallen to less than 15%.

 The fall in the hegemony of Mughals reduced the overall productivity of agriculture and reduced the supply of grains.
 The grain was the primary consumption good for the Indian workers and was non-tradeable.
 The reduction in the supply of grain resulted in the rise of its prices.
 This rise in prices and negative supply shock led to a rise in the nominal wages in the cotton and weaving industry.
 The increased competition from British cotton and rising nominal wages reduced the profitability of the cotton industry of India.
-Thus, the negative supply shock in agricultural production is also an important reason behind the de-industrialisation of cotton–industries.
+Thus, the negative supply shock in agricultural production is also an important reason behind the de-industrialisation of cotton industries.

 The short run as well as long run impact on living standards and growth rate of GDP providing agriculture sector competitive advantage with strengthening of the productivity advance on the land at home or increasing openness to world in turn increases GDP in the short run.
 The causes of de-industrialisation are region or country specific as in the case of India in the 19th and 20th century.
 The colonial rule under the British led to the decline of textile and handicrafts industries through their policies and introduction of machine made goods in to the Indian market.
 Some of the causes of de-industrialisation in India during that period were: